No learning lost

-It is for this reason that many teachers have started adopting retrieval practice (sometimes known as the testing effect): using the science behind the way our brains store information to ensure their students can recall much more, for much longer.
+It is for this reason that many teachers have started adopting retrieval practice (sometimes known as the testing effect): using the science behind the way our brains store information to ensure their students can retain and recall much more, for much longer.

 “Assessment of course has many uses, but it doesn’t have to result in mountains of data in order to have value.
 Regular low-stakes testing, like quizzes, can be helpful for consolidating learning...